alessonviana/DevOps_challenge/README.md

 - Your AWS access key
 - Your AWS secret key
-- Your private so you will to use for conecting on instance
+- Your private key that you will use to connect to the instance.

 ### 2.3 - You will need to create your pipeline configuration in a file named .drone.yml.
 This file should be at the root of your project on GitHub.
 ### 2.4 - Steps: